chdsbd/kodiak/docs/docs/billing.md

 Please start a trial and send us an email at support@kodiakhq.com.
 We'll extend your trial to last indefinitely.

+## Multiple Organizations

+If your company uses Kodiak across multiple GitHub organizations, you only need to pay for Kodiak once.

+Please start a trial on your secondary organization(s) and send us an email at support@kodiakhq.com.
+We'll extend your trial to last indefinitely for your secondary organization(s).

 ## Self-hosting

 For information on self-hosting Kodiak, see the [self-hosting docs](self-hosting.md).